sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

 ## Update to the latest Rails 3.2 version
-We could start to upgrade our app from the current version to version 4.0, but it is adviced to upgrade from the most current version.
+We could start to upgrade our app from the current version to version 4.0, but it is advised to upgrade from the most current version.
 To find the most recent version we can issue

     $ gem list ^rails$ --remote --all | grep -oP "3.2.\d{1,}"